Hearing Loss and Central Auditory Processing

 Be able to discuss possible sex differences.

-Hearing tests are performed over a range of frequencies, usually from 250 to 8000 Hz, and can be displayed graphically in an audiogram shown below.
-Audiograms are used to measure adults by raising your right or left hand (or pushing a button) to indicate when you hear a sound by your right ear or left ear while wearing headphones.
+Hearing tests are performed over a range of frequencies, usually from 250 to 8000 Hz, and can be displayed graphically in an audiogram (shown below).
+Audiograms are measured in adults by asking the patient to push a button to indicate when they hear a sound by your right ear or left ear while wearing headphones.
 The hearing threshold is measured in dB relative to the normal threshold, so that normal hearing registers as 0 dB at all frequencies.
-Hearing loss caused by noise typically shows a dip near the 4000 Hz frequency, irrespective of the frequency that caused the loss, and often affects both ears.
-The most common form of hearing loss comes with age and is called presbycusis—literally “elder ear.”
-Such loss is increasingly severe at higher frequencies and interferes with music appreciation and speech recognition.

 Three graphs are shown.
 They all range from -10 to 60 decibels and from 250 to 8000 Hz.

 Fig.6.3.1.
 Hearing Threshold level vs. Frequency.
 Audiograms showing the threshold in intensity level versus frequency for three different individuals.
 Intensity level is measured relative to the normal threshold.
-The top left graph is that of a person with normal hearing.
-The graph to its right has a dip at 4000 Hz and is that of a child who suffered hearing loss due to a cap gun.
+The top graph is that of a person with normal hearing.
+The middle graph has a dip at 4000 Hz and is that of a child who suffered hearing loss due to a cap gun.
 The third graph is typical of presbycusis, the progressive loss of higher frequency hearing with age.
 Tests performed by bone conduction (brackets) can distinguish nerve damage from middle ear damage.
 (Provided by: OpenStax.
 License: CC BY 4.0)

 CC LICENSED CONTENT, SHARED PREVIOUSLY